It’s estimated that around 800 million people live in poverty around the globe. How can we help these people and what can YOU do to make real change?

 - Access to services (schools, hospitals, etc.)

-Life in absolute poverty is dangerous for an individual as they are without the essential living conditions that contribute to that person’s health, education, and ultimately, their survival.
+Life in absolute poverty is dangerous for an individual as they are without the essential living conditions that contribute to that person’s health, education, and ultimately, survival.

 2. Relative Poverty

-Relative poverty is used to help measure the level of poverty in each individual country.
+Relative poverty is used to help measure the level of poverty in each country.
 If people within their own country are unable to keep up with the average standard of living determined by their society, they are deemed impoverished.
-As it is relative, it changes over time, adjusting in relation to the country’s economy and standard of living.
+As it is relative, it changes over time, adjusting to the country’s economy and standard of living.

 The main causes of relative poverty include: